-In order to form his Establishment, he began by addressing himself to the spirit of emigration which has long prevailed in some parts of Scotland and Ireland.
+In order to form his Establishment, be began by addressing himself to the spirit of emigration which has long prevailed in some parts of Scotland and Ireland.
 Agents were employed in both countries to circulate Advertisements, holding out the most fallacious prospects to Settlers in his intended Colony.
-The climate and soil were represented as superior to any in British North America: the culture of hemp and wool, held out as an inducement to the agriculturist, when his Lordship must have known, it was impossible to transport the former to the sea, and that the plains, where the flocks were to be maintained, are principally characterized by the immense troops of wolves which infest them.
-Liberty of conscience, freedom from taxes and tithes, and all the temptations of a Land of Promise, are painted in the most glowing colours, to induce these wretched people to abandon their country; and, in the winter of 1810 and 1811, a number of poor Irishmen were got together at Sligo, and sent to Stornaway, in the Island of Lewes, where they joined other Emigramts who had been inlisted or crimped in Scotland.
+The climate and soil were represented as superior to any in British North America: the culture of hemp and wool, held out as an inducement to the agriculturist, when his Lordship must have known, it was impossible to transport the former to the sea, and that the plains, where the flocks were to be maintained, are principally characterized by the immense troops of wolves which infest them Liberty of conscience, freedom from taxes and tithes, and all the temptations of a Land of Promise, are painted in the most glowing colours, to induce these wretched people to abandon their country; and, in the winter of 1810 and 1811, a number of poor Irishmen were got together at Sligo, and sent to Stornaway, in the Island of Lewes, where they joined other Emigrants who had been inlisted or crimped in Scotland.

-^{}Appendix, No. 11.
+^{} Appendix, No. II.

 Some respectable families of a better class, comfortably situated in their own country, were also tempted by the offers of townships in the Grant, and the misrepresentations held out in the Prospectus, to join the expedition.
-From some of these, who had been induced to sell their little all to embark in the speculation, Lord Selkirk received the money arising from the sale, to account for it in land at the rate of 5s. per acre; although he must have been well aware, that this was above the price paid for excellent land in the best inhabited parts of Upper Canada .
+From some of these, who had been induced to sell their little all to embark in the speculation, Lord Selkirk received the money arising from the sale, to account for it in land at the rate of 5s. per acre; although he must have been well aware, that this was above the price paid for excellent land in the best inhabited parts of Upper Canada.

-These Emigrants embarked in the spring of 1811, on board the Hudson's Bay Company's ships, and consisted of about 25 families, under the command of Mr. Miles Macdonell, appointed Governor of the Colony, whose name will be sufficiently conspicious in the futher account of his employer's proceedings.
+These Emigrants embarked in the spring of 1811, on board the Hudson's Bay Company's ships, and consisted of about 25 families, under the command of Mr. Miles Macdonell, appointed Governor of the Colony, whose name will be sufficiently conspicuous in the further account of his employer's proceedings.
 Their engagements were different: some to pay for their passages by labour for the Hudson's Bay Company; others, who had funds for that purpose, in money; and all were to be provided with food and maintenance till they reached the Colony.
-On their arrival at York Fort, it was too late to attempt the journey that season; and those only who are acquainted with the severity of the winter in such a climate, can form any idea of the miseries and wretchedness to which these poor people were exposed.
-There were no houses or huts prepared for their reception and those which were contrived afterwards for their shelter, left them still exposed to the cold fogs and sea damps peculiar to the climate-the Traders of the Hudson's Bay Company, living in the Factory, had no intimation to provide provisions for their maintenance; and the scantiness and badness of their food, soon added sickness and disease to the other miseries of their situation.
-The following extract of a letter written from the spot, may convey some faint idea of their sufferings:-" Take a view of the state of one " family, and it will shew you what the sufferings " of these people are: an old Highlander, his wife, "and five children, the youngest eight or nine "vided with clothing to encounter the rigours of a climate, where the hottest summer never thaws "the ground to any considerable depth-see this family, sitting on the damp ground, freezing for want of sufficient covering, pinched and famish-ing for want of food; and the poor woman had to take the well-worn rug from her own misera-ble pallet to sell for a little oat-meal to give "her dying children, and in vain, for two of them did not survive this scene of misery."-If this was the state of one family, the miseries of the other Emigrants during their winter's residence at York Fort, may be conceived.
+On their arrival at York Fort, it was too late to attempt the journey that season; and those only who are acquainted with the severity of the winter in such a climate, can form any idea of the miseries and wretchedness to which these poor people were expessed. were no houses or huts prepared for their reception, and those which were contrived afterwards for their shelter, left them still exposed to the cold fogs and sea damps peculiar to the climate-the Traders of the Hudson's Bay Company living in the Factory, had no intimation to provide provisions for their maintenance; and the scantiness and badness of their food, soon added sickness and disease to the other miseries of their situation.
+The following extract of a letter written from the spot, may convey some faint idea of their sufferings:-" Take a view of the state of one "family, and it will shew you what the sufferings " of these people are: an old Highlander, his wife. "and five children, the youngest eight or nine

-^{}Amongst many other Affidavits of the unfortunate people who note so decrived, one by George Campbell, will be found in the Appendix, No. VII.
+^{} Amongst many other Affidavits of the unfortunate people who were so deceived, one by George Campbell, will be found in the Appendix, No. VII.